Foot Fun: A Measurement Activity

 - Trace a copy of your child’s right foot onto construction paper.
-Give your child a stack of the paper and ask her to trace each family member’s right foot on a separate sheet.
+Give her a stack of the paper and ask her to trace each family member’s right foot on a separate sheet.
 Cut out each foot pattern and label it with the name of its owner.
 Examine the foot patterns and discuss similarities and differences.
 Who has the biggest foot?
 The smallest?
 Are any of them the same size?
 Ask your child to place the foot patterns in order from largest to smallest and from smallest to largest.

 - Much of measurement is about comparing things.
-Challenge your child to use her foot cut out and find something longer than, shorter than, and about the same size as her foot.
+Challenge your child to use her foot cut-out and find something longer than, shorter than, and about the same size as her foot.
 Give her construction paper and markers and ask her to trace a model of these items.
 Recording findings is an essential organizational tool and helps your child learn how real-life mathematicians and scientists record their findings in order to discuss their work with others.

 - Ask your child to choose another foot pattern to measure things around your home.
 For example, how many Dad foot lengths long is the kitchen table?
-How many mom foot lengths wide is the refrigerator?
-Use the foot cut outs from other family members to measure the same household objects and compare the results.
+How many Mom foot lengths wide is the refrigerator?
+Use the foot cut-outs from other family members to measure the same household objects and compare the results.
 Did it take more or less Mom foot lengths to measure the kitchen table?

 With practice like this, your child is sure to enjoy measuring up!